 Figure 5-7.
-Hydrograph showing average daily water-level elevations for the Belmont Well #1.
+Belmont Well #1 Hydrograph showing average daily water-level elevations.

-Section 5.2 Park Wells' Water Quality
+Section 5.2 Park Wells Water Quality

-Water-quality samples were collected only from the Parrot Park well during 2010.
-Figure 5-8a shows concentration trends for cadmium and copper over time for this site, while figure 5-8b shows arsenic and zinc concentrations over time.
+Water-quality samples were collected only from the Parrot Park well during 2013.
+Figure 5-8 shows concentration trends for cadmium and copper over time for this site, while figure 5-9 shows arsenic and zinc concentrations over time.
 Arsenic and cadmium concentrations exceed the MCL.
-Cadmium concentrations declined in 2008 to levels below the MCL; while sample results in 2009 and 2010 were well above the MCL.
-Concentrations increased for arsenic and cadmium while decreasing in the other two analytes shown on figures 5-8a and 5-8b for 2010.
+Cadmium concentrations declined in 2008 to levels below the MCL, while sample results in 2009-2013 were well above the MCL.
+Concentrations increased for copper and zinc while remaining similar for cadmium and declining slightly for arsenic in 2013 (figs. 5-8 and 5-9).

-Figure 5-8a.
+Figure 5-8.
 Cadmium and copper concentrations for the Parrot Park well.

-Figure 5-8b.
+Figure 5-9.
 Arsenic and zinc concentrations for the Parrot Park well.